 - Reserved crumbled bacon & sprig of dill for garnish

 Cook the bacon, crumble and set aside.
 Reserve a teaspoon for garnish.
 Beat the sour cream with the mayonnaise to loosen it, adding the sugar, salt and pepper; set aside.
 In a medium sized mixing bowl, add the peas, celery and green onion.
 Reserve a sprig of dill for garnish.
 Add chopped dill to the salad along with the crumbled bacon.
-Add the sour cream mixture, toss, cover and refrigerate until ready to serve.
-Just before serving, toss in the nuts and garnish.
+Add the sour cream mixture, toss, cover and refrigerate until ready to serve, allowing 30 minutes for salad to come to room temperature.
+Just before serving, toss in the nuts, if using, transfer to a pretty serving dish and garnish.

 Cook's Notes: I used Pictsweet Deluxe brand frozen baby sweet peas.
-Can also substitute two (10 ounce) packages of frozen peas, or two well drained cans of peas; I recommend Petit Pois or LeSueur peas though common green peas are also fine.
+May also substitute two well drained cans of peas; I recommend Petit Pois or LeSueur peas though common green peas are also fine.
 If using canned, drain well and wait to add them at the end instead, tossing gently so as not to mash the peas.
-Can substitute chopped yellow onion for the green onion and can also substitute all mayonnaise or all sour cream.
-Can substitute chopped water chestnuts for the nuts, or eliminate altogether.
+May substitute chopped yellow onion for the green onion and can also substitute all mayonnaise or all sour cream.
+Substitute chopped water chestnuts for the nuts, or eliminate altogether.

 Optional Add-ins: Diced apple, chopped boiled eggs, grated or cubed cheddar cheese, chopped pickles or pickle relish, diced firm tomato, chopped bell pepper, and/or chopped pimento.